The deadliest attacks in Somalia since 2010

-January 24: The Shabaab takes credit for a suicide attack that kills 33 soldiers at a military base housing Ethiopian peacekeeping troops in central Somalia.
+January 24: The Shabaab take credit for a suicide attack that kills 33 soldiers at a military base housing Ethiopian peacekeeping troops in central Somalia.

 - 2011 -

 October 4: At least 82 people die and 150 are injured in a truck bombing at the ministerial complex of the transitional government.
-It is the first attack claimed by the Shabaab since it was pushed out of Mogadishu.
+It is the first attack claimed by the Shabaab since they were pushed out of Mogadishu.